Last modified: Nov. 28, 2024, 1:33 p.m.

 The eggs are oviposited in batches of ca. 5 specimens on powdery lichen or bare wood.
 They hatch in about 20 days in July–August.

-The hatching larvae immediately burrow into the lichen and spins a silken tube from which it feeds on the lichen.
+The hatching larvae immediately burrow into the lichen and spin a silken tube from which it feeds on the lichen.
 The tube is covered with dark frass.
-The larva lives under dead bark of various trees and shrubs, in dead wood, on fences etc. It has also been observed in mite galls on Salix.
+The larva lives under the dead bark of various trees and shrubs, in dead wood, on fences, etc. It has also been observed in mite galls on Salix.
 It constructs a whitish silken tube from which it eats.
 It hibernates.

 Pupation in the larval feeding place.